SB 1024 has the potential to set Florida’s rooftop solar industry back for nearly a decade, if not decimate it entirely.

 With the added – often significant – energy demands resulting from people staying home due to the coronavirus and warmer than average temperatures, those who utilize solar power may be asking at year’s end, “Where did my net metering credits go?”

-If you have a solar energy system, then you are the beneficiary of net metering.
-If you’re not quite sure what that means, keep reading for understanding net metering in Florida, we’re happy to explain.
+If you have a solar energy system, then you are likely the beneficiary of net metering.
+If you’re not quite sure what that means, keep reading for understanding net metering in Florida – we’re happy to explain.
 In Florida, net metering rules were adopted in 2008.
-Net metering allows utility customers who connect approved, renewable generation systems Read More >
+Net metering allows utility customers to connect approved renewable…